Volunteers

 Can other members of my family volunteer?

 Yes, we love to have Aunts, Uncles, Grandparents and Friends helping out.
-When you log into your account and proceed to Job Signup, there will be an opportunity to enter contact information for an external volunteer.
-The best part is that their volunteer hours will count towards your family volunteer commitment - it's also a great way for teens in grades 10-12 to get their highschool volunteer hours.
+When you log into your account and proceed to Job Sign Up, there will be an opportunity to enter contact information for an external volunteer.
+The best part is that their volunteer hours will count towards your family volunteer commitment.
+It's also a great way for teens in grades 10-12 to get their highschool volunteer hours.

 Can my children volunteer?